The Bible says that God opposes the proud but gives grace to those with humility.

 20. Ask for help, wisdom, and prayer from others

 When you admit to others that you need help and prayer, it is an act of humility.
 You are acknowledging that they have knowledge and insight that you don’t.
 You are

 This is a simple way of taking a situation where you may be tempted to pride and turning it into an opportunity to glorify God.
 Instead of focusing on how awesome you are, it’s a way to give honor to God.

 22. Rejoice when others are promoted, praised, or honored

 This one is particularly challenging but especially powerful.
 Rejoicing when others are honored puts your focus on someone else instead of yourself.

-Nothing should humble us more than the perfect, sinless, Son of God willingly pouring out his life to rescue those who hated him and rebelled against him.
-At the cross, the glorious Son of God died so that you could receive eternal life and joy in him.
+Nothing should humble us more than the perfect, sinless, Son of God willingly pouring out his life to rescue those who rebelled against him.
+At the cross, Jesus humbled himself so that you could receive eternal life and joy in him.
 Isn’t that glorious, humbling news?

 Because it honors God.
 Because Christ humbled himself.
 Because God gives grace to you when you humble yourself.